What’s New in 2026

 Some employees are exempt from workers’ compensation coverage under the Act.
 These include:

-• Farmworkers on farms with less than 10 employees.
+• Farmworkers on farms with fewer than 10 employees

 The cost of a workers’ compensation insurance policy depends on a business’s size, type of work, length of operation, and type of employees.

-This insurance helps cover the costs of a workplace injury or illness.
+This insurance helps cover the costs of workplace injuries or illnesses.
 Insurance may cover the costs of an employee’s lost wages, medical treatment, ongoing care, and temporary and permanent disability benefits.

 Employees who are injured or become ill due to work have 30 days to report the injury or illness in writing to their employer.
 They also need to file a workers’ compensation claim with the North Carolina Industrial Commission and have up to 2 years to do so.